 On the skinny section of wall between the bathroom door and (open) room door, we added the remaining two stained IKEA spice racks and turned them into mini bookshelves.

-Above them, we hung two framed ABC and 123 prints that I had customized on Etsy to fit with Brayden’s theme….one less DIY project for me to worry about!
+Above them, we hung two framed ABC and 123 prints that I had customized to fit with Brayden’s theme….one less DIY project for me to worry about!

 These rustic woodgrain frames work perfectly with these prints….thanks, Michaels and your coupons!